stctheproducer/docker-containers/traefik/README.md

 cp example-dynamic/middlewares/middleware-basic-auth.yml dynamic/
 ```

-This particular middleware requires a users array in the format `user:password` pair using the `htpasswd` command.
+This particular middleware requires a users array in the `user:password` format using the `htpasswd` command.

 On Ubuntu, it can be installed using the following command.